ML-KULeuven/socceraction/CONTRIBUTING.rst

 `reStructuredText`_, and use `Sphinx`_ to generate the full suite of documentation.

-You do not have to setup a development environment to make small changes to the docs.
+You do not have to set up a development environment to make small changes to the docs.
 Instead, you can `edit files directly on GitHub`_ and suggest changes.

 When contributing documentation, please do your best to follow the style of the documentation files.
-This means a soft-limit of 79 characters wide in your text files and a semi-formal, yet friendly and approachable, prose style.
+This means a soft-limit of 79 characters wide in your text files and a semiformal, yet friendly and approachable, prose style.

-When presenting Python code, use single-quoted strings (``'hello'`` instead of ``"hello"``).
+When presenting Python code, use double-quoted strings (``"hello"`` instead of ``'hello'``).

 .. _reStructuredText: http://docutils.sourceforge.net/rst.html
 .. _Sphinx: http://sphinx-doc.org/index.html